celery/celery/docs/userguide/tasks.rst

 Database transactions
 ---------------------

-Let's look at another example:
+Let's have a look at another example:

 .. code-block:: python